-The UK Shared Prosperity Fund is a central pillar of the UK government’s Levelling Up agenda and provides £2.6 billion of funding for local investment by March 2025.
-The Fund aims to improve pride in place and increase life chances across the UK investing in communities and place, supporting local business, and people and skills.
+The UK Shared Prosperity Fund is a key aspect of the UK government’s Levelling Up agenda.
+It has provided £2.6 billion of funding nationally for local investment by March 2025.
+The Fund aims to improve pride in place and increase opportunities across the UK.

 For more information, please see the UKSPF prospectus.

-Southend has received £1.3 million for core UKSPF funding.
-We have already engaged with a wide range of local partners to write our investment plan in which we set out the local aims for UKSPF funding.
-In the future, we are responsible for:
+Southend has received £1.3 million for core UK SPF funding to cover a three-year delivery period from 2022 - 2025.
+Southend City Council engaged with a wide range of local partners to write an investment plan which set out the local aims and funding priorities.
+As Lead Local Authority delivering the UK SPF, we are responsible for: